jzhobes/gmail-pubsub-handler/README.md

 # Alfred Bot Gmail Pub/Sub Handler

-This project deploys a Google Cloud Run service that reacts to Gmail push notifications delivered by **Pub/Sub**, loads recent Gmail message history, and orchestrates follow-up actions in Google Calendar.
+This project deploys a Google Cloud Run service that reacts to Gmail push notifications delivered by **Pub/Sub**, loads recent Gmail message history, and orchestrates follow-up actions in Google Calendar and Google Drive.

 ## Overview